-Conjunctivitis Nursing Care Plans Diagnosis and Interventions
+Conjunctivitis Nursing Diagnosis and Nursing Care Plan

 Conjunctivitis is the inflammation of the conjunctiva, which is a tissue that lines the eyelids and covers the sclera or the white part of the eye.